Burnaby Housing Authority

 - BC Housing provides a wide range of subsidized housing across the province.

-The City would build on the outcomes of the City’s previous engagement work through Your Voice.
+The City is building on the outcomes of the City’s previous engagement work through Your Voice.
 Your Home., the Mayor’s Task Force on Community Housing, the Housing Needs Report, and HOME: Burnaby’s Housing and Homelessness Strategy to further advance action on housing in Burnaby.
-The BHA would focus on areas of housing needs and gaps.
+The BHA will focus on helping to fill gaps in the provision of non-market housing that is needed in Burnaby.

 The vision within the recently adopted HOME: Housing and Homelessness Strategy is,